 Ultraviolet (UV) radiation from the sun is the main cause of skin cancer.
 UV radiation can also come from tanning booths or sunlamps.
 The most dangerous kind of skin cancer is called melanoma.
-Skin cancer can almost always be cured when it’s found and treated early.
+Skin cancer can almost always be cured when it is found and treated early.

 Melanoma/Skin Cancer Detection and Prevention Month Sponsor:

 To learn more, visit http://www.aad.org/public/spot-skin-cancer/programs/skin-cancer-awareness-month